“Be a traveller, not a tourist”, so the saying goes.

 Tourist vs Traveller: Travel doesn’t have to be black or white

 Therefore, I’m not your stereotypical tourist but an invisible one.
-I like to blend in with locals but stay in that hotel.
-Have an organised itinerary but be my own tour guide.
-Eat where locals do and get to know them.
+I like to blend in with locals but enjoy the privacy of a hotel.
+Prefer having an organised itinerary but be my own tour guide.
+Enjoy eating where locals do and getting to know them.
 And maybe you do as well!

-So, let’s challenge these stereotypes and create a NEW label for this hybrid explorer – The Invisible Tourist.
+So, let’s challenge these stereotypes and create a NEW way to refer to this hybrid explorer – An Invisible Tourist.

 Do you agree?
 What gets on your nerves about travel styles?
 Let me know in the comments below!
-If you’re an Invisible Tourist too, come and join our family over on Facebook, Instagram or Pinterest 😃 hope to see you soon!
+If you’re an Invisible Tourist too, come and join our community over on Facebook, Instagram, Pinterest and TikTok.
+Hope to see you soon!

 Until next time,